Illumination Project Summer Institute

 About the Training

-We are offering a five day intensive training, valuable for anyone who is interested in using interactive peer-education theater on their college, university or high school campus.
+We are offering training valuable for anyone who is interested in using interactive peer-education theater on their college, university or high school campus.
+You may register for the full five days, the first three days (theater skills) or for the last two days (program logistics).

-Participants will explore the techniques and strategies of the Illumination Project and Theatre of the Oppressed.
-These methods are used to promote civic engagement and student leadership and as well as meaningful community dialogue and problem solving around issues of race, class, culture, gender, immigration, religion and sexual orientation etc.
+Participants will explore the techniques and strategies of PCC’s Illumination Project, PCC SAFE program and Theatre of the Oppressed.
+These methods are used to promote civic engagement and student leadership and as well as meaningful community dialogue and problem solving around issues of race, class, culture, gender, immigration, religion, sexual orientation, and sexual violence prevention.

 During the training we will cover skills around: